tsimkins/agsci.atlas/agsci/atlas/api/documentation/README.md

     http://[site URL]/@@api?updated=[seconds]

 This will show all products that were last updated less than that number of seconds ago.
-This (intentionally) does not include **Person** objects.
+This includes **Person** and **County** objects.

 ### All Person objects